everscale-org/docs/src/spec/10-abi.md

 If a user does not want to sign a message, bit `0` should be placed to the root cell start and signature omitted.

-The message body signature is generated from the *representation hash* of the bag of cells following the signature.
+The message body signature is generated from the *representation hash* of the bag of cells following the signature prepended with src address.

 ## Signing Algorithm